 What is Software Metrics?

-By being able to observe distinct figures and trends as production is taking place, you may utilise software metrics to measure performance, plan forthcoming work tasks, track productivity, and better control the production process throughout project management.
+By being able to observe different figures and trends as production is taking place, you may utilize software metrics to measure performance, plan forthcoming work tasks, track productivity, and better control the production process throughout project management.

 Many indicators are intertwined throughout the software development process.
 The four functions of management are equivalent to software metrics: planning, organization, control, and improvement.

-There are three types of metrics: product metrics, process metrics, and project metrics.
+There are three categories of metrics: product metrics, process metrics, and project metrics.

 - Product Metrics - Size, complexity, design features, performance, and quality level of the product are all factors to consider.

-- Process Metrics - To optimise software development and maintenance, process metrics can be used.
-Eliminating the faults rate during development, the pattern of testing defect arrival and the time it takes for a fixed operation to complete are all examples.
+- Process Metrics - To optimize software development and maintenance, process metrics can be used.
+Eliminating the faults rate during development, the pattern of testing defect arrival, and the time it takes for a fixed operation to complete are all examples.

 Some measures fall into more than one category.
 A project's in-process quality metrics, for example, are both process and project metrics.

-Software metrics cover a wide range of activities, including the following:
+Software engineering metrics cover a wide range of activities, including the following:

 - Estimation of costs and time